 ID# Description Workaround 243009 With certain events, GCC breakpoints cannot be set.
 Change optimization level to none in project settings 337467 MGM12P has poor signal strength when doing OTA with Apploader.
 None 360313 Default RAIL assertion (RAILCb_AssertFailed) enters an infinite loop causing the stack not responsive.
 Override RAIL assertion function in application space following these instructions.
 361592 The sync_data event does not report TX power.
-None 368798 Example project soc-thunderboard_sense_2 does not print float values correctly.
+None 368798 Example soc-thunderboard_sense_2 does not print float values correctly in GCC project.
 In project C/C++ settings, enable the printf float option.
 396308 In NCP, BGAPI may be out of sync between the host and target when the target is reset in the middle of sending a BGAPI message to host.
 The out of sync issue could cause the host unable to communicate with the target.
 In NCP target, add a delay to flush NCP Tx queue after a system reset command is received.
-431452 When the requested TX Power is above 0 dBm, the actual transmit power may deviate randomly.
-None 444469 When the data buffer for Bluetooth connections is full, cmd_le_connection_close command returns success but the connection is not really disconnected.
-Data buffer full typically could happen in cases of intensive data streaming over connections using cmd_gatt_write_characteristic_value_without_response or cmd_gatt_server_send_characteristic_notification command.
-In this case, stop data streaming, and disconnect the connection after a small delay.
-446074 The stack may be unable to establish new connections after multiple connection drops due to weak signal.
-None 456701 Before gecko_init() is called, enabling busfaults generation on access to peripherals with clocks disabled causes a crash.
+456701 Before gecko_init() is called, enabling busfaults generation on access to peripherals with clocks disabled causes a crash.
 Enable busfaults generation after gecko_init().
-457174 Bluetooth applications cannot use RTCC on EFR32xG13 and EFR32xG21.
-Use Sleep Timer if its functionalities satisfy the intended use cases.
-Otherwise, none.
+463724 The Network Analyzer fails to decode a connection request packet when the connection is opened on LE Coded PHY.
+None 464918 The stack has a performance issue that may cause advertising to fail if the application is compiled without optimization (-O0).
+None 467342 OTA firmware update doesn't work on BGM210P032.
+None 470424 Connection drop may happen in rare cases if multiple simultaneous connections use the same connection interval.
+Try to use different connection intervals in different connections to improve the robustness.